Telephone number when we get back to the phones, 800-282-2882.

 Okay, that's interesting.

-Yeah, I don't think so I I think that what you're seeing, Rush, is the vibrant debate in the Muslim world now among Islamists is whether terrorists have outlived their usefulness at least in you know in attacking the United States.
+I think that what you're seeing, Rush, is the vibrant debate in the Muslim world now among Islamists is whether terrorists have outlived their usefulness at least in attacking the United States.

 They might be running out of suicide bombers.

-I mean it's a weapon you can only use once.
+I mean, it's a weapon you can only use once.

-Well, there is that, although the the most effective ones always want to live to fight another day.
+Well, there is that, although the most effective ones always want to live to fight another day.

 What's your recipe?